scimusmn/chondrite/README.md

 * Edit settings/settings.json adding your details.
 This file is ignored

 ## Biases
 We use Meteor for some specific purposes that might not be applicable to everyone.
 Here are some of the entirely self-centered biases that you'll see in this boilerplate.

 * I generally like flat document structures.
 We don't work on huge applications, so I'd rather have things one or two levels in vs. seven.
 * I don't feel like it's neccesary to indicate the server/client/both breakdown in the folder structure.
 There's obviously still a server and client folder, but things like the router, don't need an extra folder to indicate that they execute in both.
+* We generally use Meteor to make kiosk applications that run locally.

 # TODO
 - [x] Implement spinner for page loading
-- [ ] Implement Bootstrap
+- [ ] Implement Bootstrap...less?
 - [ ] Create a homepage route

 ## Credit